Visaging/Mess-Nutrition-Predictor/README.md

 * Under "Time & Place", change the Select Mess dropdown to JMB.
 * Change the Select Day dropdown to Thursday.
 * Click the Breakfast dropdown.
-* _The system successfully filters the dataset and only displays "Uttappam" (the actual JMB Thursday breakfast)._
+* _The system successfully filters the dataset and only displays "Uttappam"._

 **Test 2: Generating a Live Prediction**
 * Leave the Mess as JMB and Day as Thursday.